HouseRulesDLP/OSE/character_classes/Paladin.md

 **Spellcasting:** Paladins receive their spells from their deities through prayer and meditation.
 The table below shows the number of spells of each level they may be granted upon completing their morning rituals after a full night's rest.
 It takes 10 minutes of uninterrupted prayer times the level of the spell for each spell that is to be granted.

 **Exhausting Magic:** At a cost of 1 level of [[Exhaustion]], a Paladin may choose to pass an invocation roll that just failed.
 This occurs after a normal Invocation Roll, and any expended Invocation Dice are still expended and any Mishaps still occur.

-## Holy Resistance
+### Holy Resistance
 Paladins have *Advantage* on all saving throws to resist disease.

-## Laying on Hands
+### Laying on Hands
 The touch of a paladin may heal 2 hit points per level per day.
 These hit points do not all have to be used at once or on the same target.
-Starting at 5th level, the paladin's touch may cure one natural disease.
+Starting at 5th level, the paladin's touch may cure one natural disease per day.
 This expands to two uses at level 10 and three at level 15.

-## Turning the Unholy
+### Turning the Unholy
 Paladins can invoke the power of their faith to repel supernatural creatures opposed to their divine ethos.
 Typically this takes the form of Undead and Fiends, though your GM may have variations on this depending on their campaign and the religions therein.
-This causes then to automatically expend one of their Invocation Dice without rolling it.
+This causes them to automatically expend one of their Invocation Dice without rolling it.

-Compare the HD of any unholy creatures within 30 feet (who can see and hear the Paladin) to the caster level of the Paladin on the table below to determine the chance of success.
+Compare the HD of any unholy creatures within 30 feet (who can see and hear the Paladin) to the *caster level* of the Paladin on the table below to determine the chance of success.
 If the target is a mixed group of creatures, use the HD of the leading creature (typically the highest HD creature that is not mindless).
 Upon a successful turning attempt, add 1d6 to the Paladin's level.
 This is the number of HD worth of creatures (minimum of 1 creature) that are affected in order from lowest HD to highest.

 | HD         | Effect |
 |:----------:|:------:|